What is a Motorcycle Stability Issue?

 Contributing factors at the motorcycle for Kick-back:

-A lack of directional stability describes various phenomena which do not usually repeat themselves cyclically or occur continuously, but which affect the riding characteristics of the motorcycle in certain riding situations, e.g.:
+A lack of directional stability describes various phenomena which do not usually repeat themselves cyclically or occur continuously, but which affect the driving characteristics of the motorcycle in certain driving situations, e.g.:

 Contributing factors at the motorcycle for riding stability issues:

 Vibrations creates a discomfort while riding in various common riding conditions and can be noticed by a slightly shaking handlebar, seat or footrests.
 The movement direction caused by the vibration may be vertical, lateral or even mixed and can affect the front or rear part of the motorcycle.